michelle-miller/conversation/services-information.md

      **IAM API call**

-    - The base url must include the region.
-Use the syntax `gateway-<region>.watsonplatform.net` to specify the region in which you created the service instance.
-The region codes are listed in the *Data center regions* table above.
+    - The base url must include the location.
+Use the syntax `gateway-<location>.watsonplatform.net` to specify the location in which you created the service instance.
+The location codes are listed in the *Data center locations* table.
     - Provide the appropriate type of token in the header.
 You can pass either a bearer token or an API key.

       - Tokens support authenticated requests without embedding service credentials in every call.
 The following example shows a bearer token being used.